thi-ng/umbrella/packages/geom/README.md

 ## About

-Functional, polymorphic API for 2D geometry types & SVG generation
+Functional, polymorphic API for 2D geometry types & SVG generation.

 This project is a partially ported from the [Clojure version of the same name](http://thi.ng/geom-clj).
 All polymorphic operations built on